manuhalapeth/rlhf-from-scratch-on-distilgpt2/docs/ARCHITECTURE.md

 This document explains how the repository is organized, how data and models flow through the pipeline, and why the code is split the way it is.
-If you only read one document besides the README, read this one; it is the map for everything else.
+If you only read one document besides the README, read this one.
+It is the map for everything else.

 ## Goal of the system

-The system takes a pretrained causal language model (real DistilGPT2, not a placeholder) and carries it through every stage of a reinforcement learning from human feedback pipeline, implemented from first principles rather than imported from a library such as TRL:
+The system takes a pretrained causal language model (DistilGPT2) and carries it through every stage of a reinforcement learning from human feedback pipeline, implemented from first principles rather than imported from a library such as TRL: